wencyang/network_research/README.md

 # Some small projects
-1. Here I put some python code about my P609 computational physics class assignment.
+1. some python code about my P609 computational physics class assignment.

 2. stochastic_block_model.py is an implementation of Newman's stochastic block model with some .gml files to test.
-Code needs refactoring.
+Code needs refactor.

 3. newmangreedy.py is an implementation of Newman's fast greedy algorithm, which can also be tested by .gml files.